The Live-In Kitchen

 My favorite tip for letting dough rise in the frigid world of Wisconsin is to turn my oven on for two minutes, turn it off, and place the dough bowl (covered with plastic wrap) in the oven.
 It is very important that you don't heat the oven for too long and that you remember to turn it off!
 Other than that, I get perfectly warm, risen dough every time.

-pizza dough resting in a bowl after rising
+Risen pizza dough in a glass bowl.

 • Add sliced olives, mushrooms, and baby spinach to make it a supreme veggie pizza